haybgq/cis385/source/report-12/report12.rst

 Radio Buttons
 -------------

-A radio button (🔘) is an graphical control element used for making selections.
+A radio button (🔘) is a graphical control element used for making selections.
 Radio buttons are limited to choosing only one option in a given instance, i.e.: when grouped together in a section, only one radio button option can be selected.
 This property is what gives radio buttons their name: Similar to the physical